 The coupling between the atmosphere and the interior is done in the interior adiabat, following the first convective layer below the RCB.
 Details are given in Marleau et al. (2019).
 For a given log g, equilibrium temperature, and internal temperature, the corresponding pressure and temperature were used as boundary conditions to calculate the inward interior structure.
-The outward structure was calculated using the petitCODE structure and assuming hydrostatic equilibrium (Equation 3) between the pressure at the coupling point and 20 mbar, i.e. the pressure at which the transit radius is defined.
-We verify that coupling at a high fixed pressure, P = 1000 bar, or following the RCB layer does not significantly affect the transit radius with relative change around ~ 0.3%.
+The outward structure was calculated using the petitCODE structure and assuming hydrostatic equilibrium (Eq.
+(3)) between the pressure at the coupling point and 20 mbar, that is, the pressure at which the transit radius is defined.
+We verify that coupling at a high fixed pressure, P = 1000 bar, or following the RCB layer does not significantly affect the transit radius with relative change around ~0.3%.

 The atmospheric PT structures assume constant log g.
 In fact, log g changes slightly in the radiative layers.
-Assuming that the change in log g in the radiative layers during the planet evolution is around ~ 0.05, then the change in entropy is only around ~ 0.05 kB/baryon for an internal temperature ( $T{int}$ ) of 700 K and an equilibrium temperature ( $T{eq}$ ) of 2500 K. It would take a change of 0.5 in log g to have a significant change in entropy (around 0.5 kB/baryon for $T{int}$ =700 K and $T{eq}$ =2500 K).
-We confirm that the change in entropy is negligible across the entire grid except for models with $T{eq} > 2500$ K, $T{int} > 700$ K, and log g < 3.5.
-In our sample, only WASP-12 b has $T{eq} = 2580$ K and log g = 3.0 (Collins et al. 2017) where the change in entropy is between 0.06 - 0.08 kB/baryon.
+Assuming that the change in log g in the radiative layers during the planet evolution is around ~0.05, then the change in entropy is only around ~0.05 kB/baryon for an internal temperature (T{int}) of 700 K and an equilibrium temperature (T{eq}) of 2500 K. It would take a change of 0.5 in log g to have a significant change in entropy (around 0.5 kB baryon-1 for T{int} =700 K and T{eq} =2500 K).
+We confirm that the change in entropy is negligible across the entire grid except for models with T{eq} > 2500 K, T{int} > 700 K, and log g < 3.5.
+In our sample, only WASP-12 b has T{eq} =2580 K and log g = 3.0 (Collins et al. 2017) where the change in entropy is between 0.06 and 0.08 kB baryon-1.
 The radius of only one planet in our sample could be slightly underestimated, and therefore a constant log g in the PT structures is not a strong assumption.

-3.2.
-Heat Dissipation
+3.3.
+Heat dissipation

 It is well established that, compared to cold Jupiter-like planets, the high internal entropy of a hot Jupiter increases its radius (Spiegel & Burrows 2013; Marleau & Cumming 2014).
 For example, the planet interior can gain entropy through ohmic or tidal heating.
 In this work, we do not attempt to model a mechanism to transport heat into the interior.
 We assume the planet is in steady state and thus do not calculate the planetary thermal evolution.
-We use the planet mass, radius, and equilibrium temperature (technically the stellar luminosity and the semimajor axis) from observations along with the mass-heavy-element-mass relation from Thorngren et al. (2016), to quantify the present internal luminosity $L{int}$ of the planet.
-At steady state, $L{int}$ is identical to the extra heating power deposited and thus where $\epsilon$ is the fraction of stellar irradiation transported into the interior, i.e. the heating efficiency, $\sigma$ is the Stefan-Boltzmann constant, $R_p$ the planetary radius, and F is the flux the planet receives at the substellar point as a function of the stellar temperature $T$ , stellar radius $R$ , and the semi-major axis a (Guillot 2010).
+We use the planet mass, radius, and equilibrium temperature (technically the stellar luminosity and the semimajor axis) from observations along with the mass-heavyelement-mass relation from Thorngren et al. (2016), to quantify the present internal luminosity L{int} of the planet.
+At steady state, L{int} is identical to the extra heating power deposited and thus where ε is the fraction of stellar irradiation transported into the interior, that is, the heating efficiency, σ is the Stefan-Boltzmann constant, R_p the planetary radius, and F is the flux the planet receives at the substellar point as a function of the stellar temperature T , stellar radius R , and the semi-major axis a (Guillot 2010).
 We assume that the heat dissipated is absorbed at $\tau = 2/3$ and deposited at the center of the planet.
-Komacek & Youdin (2017) showed that heating at any depths larger than $10^4$ bar yields nearly similar radii.
-However see the discussion relevant to this assumption in Section 3.3.2.
+Komacek & Youdin (2017) showed that heating at any depths larger than 104 bar yields nearly similar radii.
+However see the discussion relevant to this assumption in Sect.
+3.4.2.
 Our definition agrees well with TF18, where they also deposit the extra heat at the center.

-$$L{\rm int} = \epsilon F \, \pi R{\rm p}^2 \tag{6}$$
+$$L{\rm int} = \epsilon F \,\pi R{\rm p}^2 \tag{6}$$